Kaf1018Zhang/Power_Outages_Analysis/README.md

 ## Final Model

 A improved model with GridSearchCV and more features.
-They includes 'DEMAND.LOSS.MW', 'IS_HURRICANE', an 'CAUSE.CATEGORY'.
-They make sense according to the correlation between them and the numbers of affected people shown in the analysis before.
+They includes `'DEMAND.LOSS.MW'`, `'IS_HURRICANE'`, an `'CAUSE.CATEGORY'`.
+These new features make sense according to the correlation between them and the numbers of affected people shown in the analysis before. (higher loss means more people suffered; hurricane is more influential than general reasons; different causing reasons have different average numbers of affected people).

 Best Parameters: {'classifier__class_weight': None, 'classifier__criterion': 'gini', 'classifier__max_depth': 5, 'classifier__min_samples_leaf': 2, 'classifier__min_samples_split': 2}